axieum/minecord/README.md

 ### 📦 API

-[API](minecord-api/README.md) is a gateway into the Minecord mod.
+This module is a gateway into the Minecord mod.
 It equips developers with the tools necessary to integrate their mods with Discord.

 ## Sponsors